he4d/simplejack/README.md

 	logger := simplejack.New(simplejack.DEBUG, file)
 	logger.Trace.Print("This will land in nirvana")
-	logger.Fatal.Fatalf("This will write to the file example.log and os.Exit(1)")
+	logger.Fatal.Fatal("This will write to the file example.log and os.Exit(1)")
 }
 ```